rashi1302/rashi1302/README.md

 - 👋 Hi, I’m Rashi Agarwal.
 - 👀 I’m interested in web development and software development.
 - 🌱 I’m currently learning how to develop a responsive web.
-- 💞️ I’m looking to collaborate on something related to development.
+- 💞️ I’m looking for a collaboration.
 - 📫 How to reach me Gmail me - rashi130201@gmail.com

 <!---